stv976/ascii2bin/README.md

   1. identifies the end of a input string by either end of file or by a new line
       *  End of file is detected when read() returns the value '0'
       *  A new line is identified in the ASCII table as either: newline, nl, LF, or \n'
-  1. prints this final number on stdout
+  1. prints this final unsigned number on stdout
   1. returns a value of 0 upon success and 1 otherwise